 To instruct SEDI, through the coordination it carries out as Technical Secretariat of the CIE, to encourage and promote spaces for dialogue among the authorities of the working groups and other member states interested in the implementation of programs that contribute to the achievement of the mandates contained in the PAAB 2019.

-To instruct SEDI, as part of the integration of the sectoral ministerial processes for education and labor to report on the progress made in accordance with their work plans (IEC-IACML) and in support of member states in each forum at the three levels of policy dialogue—ministerial meeting on labor (December 2020), Summit of the Americas (xxx 2021), General Assembly 2021, Meeting of the Inter-American Committee on Education (October 2021), and Meeting of Ministers of Education (April 2022)—with the ultimate goal of being able to convene a joint policy dialogue meeting of the two sectors within a time frame to be determined.
+To instruct SEDI, as part of its efforts to strengthen coordination and dialogue between the sectoral ministerial processes for education and labor, to report on the progress made in accordance with their work plans (IEC,IACML), and to support member states in each forum at the three levels of policy dialogue—ministerial meeting on labor (December 2020), Summit of the Americas (xxx 2021), General Assembly 2021, Meeting of the Inter-American Committee on Education (October 2021), and Meeting of Ministers of Education (April 2022). —The resulting outcomes and priorities should [alt: are expected to] help inform whether to convene a joint policy dialogue meeting, noting that the two sectors recently met in May 2019 at the “Skills for the Future” workshop in Chile.

 To encourage member states to continue strengthening the contributions and commitments made under the leadership of the authorities of the respective working groups in order to ensure this systemic and integrated approach to the policy dialogue process, whose impact is reflected in the strengthening of the region's public policies and in their impact on local and regional programs and initiatives.

-To instruct SEDI, through the Technical Secretariat of the CIE, to begin the second phase of expansion of the Inter-American Education Agenda by defining the guidelines for the next five-year period, 2022-2027.
-The meeting of the [SEDI: IX] Inter-American Committee on Education [SEDI: (2021)] will serve as a space for establishing definitions in this process of dialogue and technical-political consensus on education for the region.
+To instruct SEDI, THROUGH THE COORDINATION IT CARRIES OUT AS TECHNICAL SECRETARIAT OF THE CIE (or as Technical Secretariat of the CIE) ,to begin the second phase of expansion of the Inter-American Education Agenda by defining the guidelines for the next five-year period, 2022-2027.
+The meeting of the [SEDI: IX] Inter-American Committee on Education [SEDI: (2021)] serves as a space for establishing definitions in this process of dialogue and technical-political consensus on education for the region.

 To transfer to the Capital Fund by the end of 2020, in accordance with paragraph 5 of resolution AG/RES. xxxx/20, any unused or unobligated funds that accumulate from the budget of OAS scholarship and training programs in that year.
-Those funds will be used specifically to allow for the partial payment, in 2021, of the second academic year of the 2020 cycle of the Academic Program.
+Those funds would [or: should] be used specifically to allow for the partial payment, in 2021, of the second academic year of the 2020 cycle of the Academic Program.
 This practice should be continued in subsequent years as a tool to help fund the Academic Studies Program in a predictable and sustainable manner./

+[U.S. Instructions Pending, Hold on Para]

 [SEDI: Suggested paragraphs for the Organization's 2021 budget resolution, to be aligned with the preceding paragraph adopted in this resolution